MiroslavRusev/cuppet-core/README.md

 - `commonComponents/` - Common form fields and page paths for your application
 - `multilingualStrings/` - Multilingual string support for your application

+## Comprehensive configurations and usage guide

+For a detailed configuration and step definitions guide, see [GUIDE.MD](./GUIDE.MD).

 ## Peer Dependencies

 This package requires the following peer dependencies: